synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 This is not the behaviour we want.
 So we use the controller to disallow all deletions to a time range that a writer may write to.

-### 4.1.4 Write-Garbage Collection Contention
+#### 3.1.4 Write-Garbage collection Contention

 Both the writer and the garbage collector modify the underlying data as well as the index.
-In addition, since Garbage Collection is fundamentally a secondary operation (compared to reads, writes, and deletions), it should not affect those operations – it is unrealistic to disallow reads and writes while garbage collecting.
+In addition, since garbage collection is fundamentally a secondary operation (compared to reads, writes, and deletions), it should not affect those operations – it is unrealistic to disallow reads and writes while garbage collecting.

-There are no major conflicts between a writer and Garbage Collection:
-Garbage Collection is strictly only run on a file that is oversize and has no writers currently writing to it.
+There are no major conflicts between a writer and garbage collection: garbage collection is strictly only run on a file that is oversize and has no writers currently writing to it.
 This means that no writer can write to a file currently being garbage collected.

-In the domain index, since Garbage Collection only modifies pointers on the file being collected, it will not change any pointers being written to by the writer, as it is necessarily not on the file, for reasons mentioned above.
+In the domain index, since garbage collection only modifies pointers on the file being collected, it will not change any pointers being written to by the writer, as it is necessarily not on the file, for reasons mentioned above.

 These conflicts are taken care of by the file controller and the mutex, and there are no additional actions needed.

-### 4.1.5 Delete-Garbage Collection contention
+#### 3.1.5 Delete-Garbage collection contention

 The deleter does not modify the data in the file system, so we will only discuss the contentions in the domain index.